Mahbub-Hossain-Durjoy/Simple-TODO-List/README.md

 This is a very simple TODO list includes add list item, delete list item and important marking options.

 ### To Run this project
-Clone this repository to you local machine and run the index.html file from the "Simple-TODO-List" folder to any browser.
+First Fork and then Clone this repository to you local machine and run the index.html file from the "Simple-TODO-List" folder to any browser.

     git clone https://github.com/Mahbub-Hossain-Durjoy/Simple-TODO-List.git